Why LISP Never Took Off

 Elitism

-Some Scheme programmers seem to believe that Scheme is God’s gift to the world of programming and that it’s the right tool for every use.
-Don’t get me wrong, I like many things about Scheme (and other LISPs), but I’m a pragmatist, and I just don’t find it all that convenient to use in practice.
+Some Scheme programmers seem to believe that Scheme is God's gift to the world of programming and that it's the right tool for every use case.
+Don't get me wrong, I like many things about Scheme (and other LISPs), but I'm a pragmatist, and I just don't find it all that convenient to use in practice.
 I also fail to understand why anyone would think Scheme is a good first language to teach a new programmer.
-It may be mathematically elegant, but it’s certainly not the most intuitive language out there, or the best choice for new programmers, when there’s alternatives like Python.
+It may be mathematically elegant, but it's certainly not the most intuitive language out there, or the best choice for new programmers, when there's alternatives like Python.

 My first exposure to LISP was in a first year undergraduate class on programming language semantics.
 In this class, we had to do the classic experiment of implementing an interpreter for a simplistic LISP dialect in Scheme.
 Most of my classmates, who had little programming experience, were rather confused.
 I was mostly confused because I didn't really get the point.
 In order to understand the interpreter we were writing, you needed to already understand the level of language semantics the class was teaching.
 In the end, the interpreter in question was trivially simplistic and predictably inefficient.
 They essentially showed us how not to implement an interpreter if you care about performance to any degree.
 Talk about unrewarding programmer masturbation.